 The Faculty of Engineering and Built Environment is one of the leading faculties of its kind in Australia.
 We achieved outstanding results in the Australian Research Council 2012 ERA research excellence ratings, with a top rating of 5 (well above world standard) for the two digit Engineering and a rating of 3 (at world standard) for Built Environment and Design.

-The disciplines of Chemical Engineering, Civil and Structural Engineering, Electrical Engineering and Mechanical Engineering at the University of Newcastle have all been ranked in the world's top 200.
+The disciplines of Chemical Engineering, Civil and Structural Engineering, Computer Science, Electrical Engineering and Mechanical Engineering at the University of Newcastle have all been ranked in the world's top 200.

 - Chemical Engineering